 While they come highly recommended, it's important that you understand the upsides and downsides to investing with them.

-- LendingClub has a solid history of delivering on their promises.
+- Solid history of delivering on their promises.

-- Lending Club provides larger loans than many other P2P lenders.
+- Provides larger loans than many other P2P lenders.

-- There are multiple investment accounts to choose from, including individual, joint, trustee, corporate, custodial/minor, and IRA.
+- Multiple investment accounts to choose from, including individual, joint, trustee, corporate, custodial/minor, and IRA.

 - Investors have seen 99.9% positive returns.

-- The minimum credit rating is 660, which is higher than many other peer-to-peer networks.
+- Minimum credit rating is 660, which is higher than many other peer-to-peer networks.

-- The APR isn't always the best available rate.
+- APR isn't always the best available rate.

-- There are less personal loan types to choose from than competitors offer.
+- Fewer personal loan types to choose from than competitors offer.

-- There are investor fees charged to any investors in the company.
+- Investor fees charged to any investors in the company.

-- Prosper has one of the lowest starting APR rates.
+- One of the lowest starting APR rates.

-- Of all its employees, at least 92% have invested into the company.
+- OAt least 92% of its employees have invested into the company.

-- Any legal documentation and SEC paperwork is available on the website.
+- Legal documentation and SEC paperwork is available on the website.

 - Loans are only available in 36-month or 60-month terms.

-- Prosper doesn't have the best track record for customer service.
+- Doesn't have the best track record for customer service.